Rlx 1.4.1

 Recording Settings

 By default, recordings are made at a resolution of 768 PPQN (pulses per quarter note).
 If the PPQN output setting is modified in the Settings Page, the recording resolution adjusts accordingly.
-These settings are displayed at the top of the screen and affect both Note Page inputs and external device inputs (e.g., MIDI, USB).
+These settings are displayed at the top of the screen and affect both Keys Page inputs and external device inputs (e.g., MIDI, USB).

 Overdub